MicrosoftDocs/win32/desktop-src/Fax/-mfax-the-fax-client-object-model.md

 ---
-Description: 'Most of the objects in the fax client object model are organized in a hierarchical manner.
-The FaxTiff object is an exception; it is a stand-alone object.' ms.assetid: 'f8d9f711-c9b3-4ff2-8a27-13ff43094e61'
+Description: Most of the objects in the fax client object model are organized in a hierarchical manner.
+The FaxTiff object is an exception; it is a stand-alone object. ms.assetid: f8d9f711-c9b3-4ff2-8a27-13ff43094e61
-title: The Fax Client Object Model
+title: The Fax Client Object Model ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # The Fax Client Object Model